 Taking time to organize and sift through your garage can open up more space and storage for you.
 You may not realize how much space is in your garage until it’s properly cleaned out.
 This cleanse can inspire you for a new renovation project.

-As you start thinking about alternative uses for your garage, these smaller renovation tips are a good first step.
+As you start thinking about garage makeover ideas, these smaller renovation tips are a good first step.
 Even slight modifications benefit your home’s value and organize the space to make it more comfortable and efficient.

 Connecting to Your Smart Home